afterxleep/WireKit/docs/quickStart.md

 ### Setup your APIClient and Perform a request

-Initialize your APIClient and use the internal `dispatch` function to dispatch a requests.
+Initialize your APIClient and use the internal `dispatch` function to dispatch a request.

-Since Wirekit relies on combine, and it automatically decodes API responses based on your defined Return Type, performin async requests is super simple.
+Since Wirekit relies on Combine, and it automatically decodes API responses based on your defined Return Type, performing async API requests is super simple.

 ``` swift